 Robert Johans has a well-deserved reputation as one of the best around when it comes to renovating molded fiberglass travel trailers.
 He has over a decade of experience in modernizing travel trailers.
 As he worked on more and more trailers he realized the there might just be a market for an exceptionally high-quality, well-designed molded fiberglass travel trailer that was also well laid-out.

-Before I continue if a molded fiberglass travel trailer isn’t your thing take a look at these pop-up campers that offer some excellent features at a much lower price.
+Before I continue if a molded fiberglass travel trailer isn’t your thing take a look at these best pop-up campers that offer some excellent features at a much lower price.

 Realizing there wasn’t anything out there in the marketplace that met that criteria he began to design concept drawing.
 Afterall molded-fiberglass design had not changed much in 40-years he knew he could probably design something much better.